MaxLeap/Docs/en/iOS/Guide/CloudData.md

 }];
 ```

 We do not recommend storing large pieces of binary data like images or documents using `NSData` fields on `LASObject`. `LASObject`s should not exceed 128 kilobytes in size.
 To store more, we recommend you use `LASFile` or `LASPrivateFile`.
-See the [guide section](#files) for more details.

-For more information about how LAS handles data, check out our documentation on [Data & Security][data & security guide].
+For more information about how LAS handles data, check out our documentation on *Data&Security*.

 ### Subclasses